steveschr/BMS-for-Sailboat/Readme.md

 # Operation
 Cell voltage is determined by resistor voltage dividers and MCP3208 analog to digital converter.
 Accuracy better than +-5 mV.
 Can be tuned for variations in resistor values.
 Current is read by a 200A 50mV shunt output amplified by INA213 and read by MCP3204.
 27mA current draw, 68mA when LCD lit.
+The drain caused by the resistor dividers is .25mA or less per cell.

 # Construction
 Main board, Balance board, temperature sensor boards and current shunt board.
 A combination of surface mount and through hole components.
 I assembled these with the printed stencil and a hot plate for the surface mount.